 It takes two parties to agree, but only one to fight.
 While I believe that most divorce cases should be resolved before trial, and I am an effective mediator, it is sometimes necessary to go to trial, and I am an aggressive litigator.
 I understand that my clients trust me with their lives, and I earn that trust.

-If your spouse has filed for divorce, you should retain an attorney immediately.
+If your spouse has filed for divorce you should retain a divorce attorney in Lansing immediately.
 The issues in a divorce often include:

 - Parenting Time